FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 2. Sensory Profile

-Hexyl acetate is renowned for its pleasant, fruity aroma reminiscent of apples and pears.
-It is often described as having a sweet, fruity, and slightly green odor with moderate intensity and good diffusion.
-The compound serves as an impact note in flavor formulations, providing a fresh and juicy character.
-While specific taste and odor thresholds are not widely documented, hexyl acetate is typically used to enhance the fruity aspects of a formulation.
+Hexyl acetate is renowned for its fruity, sweet, and slightly green aroma, reminiscent of apples and pears.
+It is often used as an impact note in both flavor and fragrance formulations.
+The compound has a moderate intensity and good diffusion properties, making it suitable for a variety of applications.
+While specific taste and odor thresholds are not widely documented, hexyl acetate is typically used to impart a fresh, fruity character to products.

 Citation hooks: FlavScents; peer-reviewed sensory literature